 - When the PDU Session Establishment request is rejected, the UE may know that the rejection is due to the excess of the quota based on the rejection cause value and determine to handover an existing PDU session to the preferred access network.

 - The rejection cause and the use of back-off timer associated with S-NSSAI due to the slice quota management is different than NAS-level congestion.
-When the UE receives the back-off timer associated with the S-NSSAI included in the PDU Session Establishment Reject message due to the excess of the quota, the UE shall not initiate the SM signalling for new PDU session establishment associated with the S-NSSAI in the PLMN until the timer expires, which means the UE can trigger the other SM procedures, e.g., PDU Session handover or PDU Session modification procedure while the timer is on-going.
+When the UE receives the back-off timer associated with the S-NSSAI included in the PDU Session Establishment Reject message due to the excess of the quota, the UE shall not initiate the SM signalling for new PDU session establishment associated with the S-NSSAI in the PLMN until the timer expires, which means the UE can trigger the other SM procedures, e.g. PDU Session handover or PDU Session modification procedure while the timer is on-going.

 - The UE can trigger PDU Session handover between 3GPP access and non-3GPP access.
 If the Request Type of PDU Session Establishment is "Existing PDU Session", it is not counted as the network has already granted the use of S-NSSAI to the UE.